IamSadiq/web-scraping/README.md

-# Web Scraping, Web data gathering Using Python
+# Web Scraping
+Web Data Gathering Using Python, BeautifulSoup and Selenium